sympy/scipy-2016-tutorial/source/tutorial.rst

 This is a common thing in general purpose programming languages.
-However, most symbolic mathematics systems, especially those which invent their own mathematical programming language, use `1`--based indexing, sometimes reserving the `0`--th index for special purpose (e.g. head of expression in Mathematica).
+However, most symbolic mathematics systems, especially those which invent their own mathematical programming language, use `1`--based indexing, sometimes reserving the `0`--th index for special purpose (e.g. head of expressions in Mathematica).

 =======================================
 Mathematical problem solving with SymPy